-Four years later, crown prince Absalom began a campaign to replace his father in the hearts of the people and to steal the kingdom.
-David himself had created the environment for this by not enforcing the law and by ignoring (and taxing) his subjects and Absalom stepped in promising justice.
-Allowing that to happen was mistake number three.
+Four years later, crown prince Absalom began a campaign to replace his father in the hearts of the people and steal the kingdom.
+David had created the environment for this by not enforcing the law and by ignoring his subjects.
+Absalom stepped in promising justice.

-Another irony is that in Hebron, where David had been declared king Absalom was now acclaimed king by a group of rebels including David's political advisor, Ahithophel.
+Another irony is that in Hebron, where David had been declared king Absalom was now acclaimed king by a group of rebels including David's political advisor, Ahithophel (Bathsheba's grandfather).
 Joined by a small (37 warriors) but loyal contingent David had to flee into the desert.
 He left behind his royal harem but fled with a group of 600 mercenary soldiers.
 He originally took the Ark, but sent it back to Jerusalem because it belonged in the house of the Lord.
 He also had Hushai, the Arkinite, remain in Absalom's service to give them misleading advice, spy on him, and confound the plans for a coup.
 On Ahithophel's advice Absalom slept with David's concubines in order to stake his claim to the throne.
 That was incest and fulfilled the second part of Nathan's prophecy (12:11).
 This was a painful time for David.